JuliaAI/MLJ.jl/docs/src/adding_models_for_general_use.md

 A *distribution* is some object that, at the least, implements `Base.rng` (i.e., is something that can be sampled).
-Currently, all performance measures (metrics) defined in MLJBase.jl additionally assume that distribution is either:
+Currently, all performance measures (metrics) defined in MLJBase.jl additionally assume that a distribution is either:

 - An instance of some subtype of `Distributions.Distribution`, an abstract type defined in the